Beaked Salmon, Gonorynchus greyi (Richardson 1845)

 Summary:

-The peculiar Beaked Salmon is a long sandy-coloured cylindrical fish with a large black blotch on the dorsal, anal and caudal fins.
-The species has a pointed snout, a small protrusible mouth on the underside of the head preceded by a long hair-like barbel.
-The dorsal, anal and pelvic fins are small and rounded, and positioned far back on the body.
+A long sandy-coloured cylindrical fish with a large black blotch on the dorsal, anal and caudal fins.
+The species has a pointed snout, a small protrusible mouth on the underside of the head preceded by a long hair-like barbel, small rounded dorsal, anal and pelvic fins that are positioned far back on the body.

 When threatened, Beaked Salmon often escape by diving head first into the sandy bottom.